About Autism in Austin, TX

 Early signs of autism

 Spotting early signs of autism is key for families in Austin and nearby communities such as Lakeway, Pflugerville, and Round Rock.
-Early detection means your child can receive therapy sooner, which improves long-term outcomes.
+Early detection means your child can receive therapy sooner, and research shows that earlier intervention drives faster developmental progress and better long-term outcomes.

 Common early signs include:

-Families in the Austin area can start with our no-cost screeners that take only a few minutes and help guide next steps.
+Families in the Austin area can start with our no-cost screeners, which take only a few minutes and help guide next steps.

 Developmental milestones by age

-Every parent in Texas watches their child for new milestones, whether it’s a first word, a first step, or heading to kindergarten.
+Every parent in Texas watches their child for new milestones, whether it's a first word, a first step, or heading off to kindergarten.
 Developmental milestones are skills most children can do by a certain age.
-They help parents and doctors see how a child is progressing and if more help is needed.
+They help parents and doctors see how a child is progressing and whether more support is needed.

 If your child isn’t reaching these milestones, it may be time to explore autism screening options in the Austin metro area.